Prevention and

 Treatment Center Hours

-HARBEL is open Monday through Thursday 9:00 am to 8:00 pm, Friday's 9:00am to 4:30pm, and Saturdays 9:00am - 3:00pm.
+HARBEL is open Monday through Thursday 9:00 am to 7:00 pm, Friday's 9:00am to 2:00pm, and Saturdays Virtual.
 Morning and evening groups are available so you can attend sessions that fit with your schedule.
-Please contact our admissions team at 410-444-2100 to learn more the services provided.
+Please contact our admissions team at 410-444-2100 ext.
+1010 to learn more about the services provided.

 Those needing crisis assistance outside of our business hours should call 911 (for emergencies), go to the nearest emergency room, or contact 211 (for emergency housing, food, and other services.)